094459/aqd-cli-workshop/README.md

 ---

-## Debugging

-When you write code, you are going to encounter problems.
-As good as Kiro is at writing code, issues will come up and need your help to fix.
-In this lab we will look at effective debugging and troubleshooting techniques when using Kiro CLI.

-[Follow this link](workshop/09-debugging.md) dive into this lab.

----

 ## Automation

 In this lab we are going to look at automation use cases, exploring some of the ways you can use Kiro CLI in your day to day activities.